code-shaper/code-shaper-website/docs/reference/repo-plugin.md

 ---
-sidebar_position: 8
+sidebar_position: 7
 ---

 # Repo plugin

-This plugin generates an empty repository.
-It consists of the following
+This plugin generates a base repository ready for further generation of applications and packages.
+It consists of the following generator:
-generator:

 1. **Turborepo generator**: generates an empty [Turborepo](https://turborepo.org/)